-For more support and ideas the Education Endowment Foundation reports are an excellent starting point, summarising and synthesising the best evidence in Literacy development from Early Years through to Secondary.
+For more support and ideas the Education Endowment Foundation reports are an excellent starting point, summarizing and synthesizing the best evidence in Literacy development from Early Years through to Secondary.

 They are too detailed and phase-specific to go into individual details here but the common threads running through the recommendations are as follows:

-- Prioritising development of Literacy skills, including Oracy
+- Prioritizing development of Literacy skills, including Oracy

 - Developing self-regulation and motivation when planning, drafting and developing written pieces

 - Extensive practice, including modelling and guidance until independence can be obtained and fluency reached